Spooky Buddies: Plot

-Mr. Johnston is reunited with Pip as well as the kids being reunited with the Buddies.
-The kids bid goodbye to Mr. Johnston, who has located the owners of Pip's brothers and sisters and travels around America to return them.
-The Buddies bid farewell to Pip who thanks them for helping him defeat Warwick.
-The film ends with the kids waving goodbye to Mr. Johnston as he drives off with the caravan and the puppies.
+Mr. Johnson is reunited with Pip as well while the kids are reunited with the Buddies.
+The kids bid goodbye to Mr. Johnson, who has located the owners of Pip's brothers and sisters and travels around America to return them.
+The Buddies bid farewell to Pip, who thanks them for helping him defeat Warwick.
+The film ends with the kids waving goodbye to Mr. Johnson as he drives off with the caravan and the puppies.